-- 2.1 Employees shall have the right to become or remain members of the Lieutenants & Sergeants Bargaining Unit, or to withdraw from Lieutenants & Sergeants Bargaining Unit membership at any time. - 2.2 Employees may authorize the deductions of Lieutenants & Sergeants Bargaining Unit dues by signing, dating, and forwarding to the City of Ocala Human Resources Department a payroll deduction form (Appendix A) provided by the Lieutenants & Sergeants Bargaining Unit. - 2.3 Employees may revoke the authorization by signing, dating, and delivering a form (Appendix B) to that effect to the City of Ocala Human Resources Department - 2.4 The authorizations provided in Section 2.2 above and the revocations of authorizations provided in Section 2.3 above will be acted upon by the City on the next regularly scheduled pay period following receipt by the City, provided there are at least fourteen (14) days from receipt to the end of the pay period.
-If less than fourteen (14) days, the City will act upon said authorizations/revocations on the next regularly scheduled pay period thereafter. - 2.5 The Lieutenants & Sergeants Bargaining Unit will notify the City of Ocala Human Resources Department as to the amount of regular dues to be deducted, and any changes in dues authorized by the membership, in writing over the signature of an authorized officer of the Lieutenants & Sergeants Bargaining Unit.
+- 2.1 Employees shall have the right to become or remain members of the Union, or to withdraw from Union membership at any time. - 2.2 Employees may authorize the deductions of Union dues by signing, dating and forwarding to the City of Ocala Human Resources Department a payroll deduction form (Appendix A) provided by the Union. - 2.3 Employees may revoke the authorization by signing, dating, and delivering a form (Appendix B) to that effect to the City of Ocala Human Resources Department. - 2.4 The authorizations provided in Section 2.2 above and the revocations of authorizations provided in Section 2.3 above will be acted upon by the City on the next regularly scheduled pay period following receipt by the City, provided there is at least fourteen (14) days from receipt to the end of the pay period.
+If less than fourteen (14) days, the City will act upon said authorizations/revocations on the next regularly scheduled pay period thereafter. - 2.5 The Union will notify the City of Ocala Human Resources Department Commander of the Support Operations Bureau as to the amount of regular dues to be deducted, and any changes in dues authorized by the membership, in writing over the signature of an authorized officer of the Union.
 The Union will so notify the City of any changes in dues at least thirty (30) days in advance of the effective date of such changes. - 2.6 The City will deduct regular dues from employees authorizing the same each pay period.
 In accordance with the established payroll schedule (biweekly), the City will transmit to the FOP or its designated depository, sent to 2641 N Magnolia Ave, Ocala FL 34475 or agreed upon ACH method, the regular dues deducted with a listing of contributing employees for the pay period.
-Such transmittals will occur in a timely fashion, but not later than ten (10) days from the specified pay day. - 2.7 The Lieutenants & Sergeants Bargaining Unit holds the City harmless from all claims made against the City for deductions of Lieutenants & Sergeants Bargaining Unit dues. - 2.8 The City will not assess an administrative fee to the Lieutenants & Sergeants Bargaining Unit for the payroll deduction of dues.
+Such transmittals will occur in a timely fashion, but not later than ten (10) days from the specified pay day. - 2.7 The Union holds the City harmless from all claims made against the City for deductions of Union dues. - 2.8 The City will not assess an administrative fee to the Union for the payroll deduction of dues.